gboudreau/nissan-connect-php/README.md

 require_once 'NissanConnect.class.php';

 // All parameters except the first two (username & password) are optional; the default values are shown here
-// If you don't have the mcrypt PHP extension, you can use a web-service to encrypt your password.
+// If you can't use the openssl_encrypt() function (very unlikely), you can use a web-service to encrypt your password.
 Simply change the last parameter to NissanConnect::ENCRYPTION_OPTION_WEBSERVICE
-$nissanConnect = new NissanConnect('you@something.com', 'your_password_here', 'America/New_York', NissanConnect::COUNTRY_US, NissanConnect::ENCRYPTION_OPTION_MCRYPT);
+$nissanConnect = new NissanConnect('you@something.com', 'your_password_here', 'America/New_York', NissanConnect::COUNTRY_US, NissanConnect::ENCRYPTION_OPTION_OPENSSL);

 // Change to TRUE to log debugging information into your PHP error log
 $nissanConnect->debug = FALSE;